joey04/xulBlock-Advanced/README.md

 I've done this for a long time in Pale Moon without any problems.
 CSP Reports have been virtually all of the non-bts `$other` traffic I've seen; the few non-CSPs appear to be stray requests worth blocking anyways.
 However, behind-the-scene (bts) is a completely different story; I don't whitelist it, so I quickly learned I needed the exception to not block essential requests like file downloads.

-### Other changes
+### Other differences
 xBA enforces a strict word-boundary policy for prefix1 rules, as detailed [here](https://github.com/gorhill/uBlock/issues/3011).

 xBA's SQLite database is located in your profile base directory, not uBO's sub-directory.
 The filename is the same.

+Some minor items are covered in the [issue tracker](https://github.com/joey04/xulBlock-Advanced/issues?q=is%3Aissue).

 ## How to Install it
 If you have uBO installed, either disable or remove it before installing xBA.
 Don't run uBO and xBA at the same time because strange things may happen.
 (Likewise, disable AdBlock Plus or any other blocker extension.
 Only use one blocker at a time.)